 - Oak Ridge National Laboratory, owned by the US Department of Energy.

-Spins are used to characterize adiabatic computers (they are also often called qubits, because in a sense they are one and the same).
+Spins are used to characterize adiabatic computers (they are also often called qubits because in a sense they are one and the same).
 Quantum calculators are suitable for optimization problems (unconditional optimization, binary optimization) and for training neural networks.
 Volkswagen used the D-Wave computer to optimize taxi routes in Beijing.
 But chemical simulation is the goal of IBM and Google computers.
 In the long run, we need both types - we need to optimize the routes of the aircraft, financial portfolios and more, and we also need the best medicines and materials.

 As for machine learning, it is not yet clear when the quantum revolution will occur.
-So far we do not even know which of the main available processors will be the first in calculations with which a classic computer cannot cope.
+So far we do not even know which of the main available processors will be the first in calculations with which a classical computer cannot cope.
 However, we believe that this will happen in the next few years.
 After the success of a project to optimize Beijing taxi routes (the company managed to “untie” traffic jams created by thousands of cars), Volkswagen plans to use quantum computers to simulate the complex chemistry of autonomous vehicle batteries, as well as machine learning cars to recognize the environment.

 The nearest quantum future